Safrin03/Customer-Churn-Analysis-Dashboard/README.md

 ### How to Use:

-1. **Click the Link:** Access the [Customer Churn Analysis Dashboard](link/to/Amazon%20Sales%20Dashboard.pbix) to explore the interactive visualizations.
+1. **Click the Link:** Access the [Customer Churn Analysis Dashboard](link/to/Customer%20Churn%20Analysis.pbix) to explore the interactive visualizations.
-2. **Interact with Slicers :** Use slicers to filter data based on product ratings and explore specific categories.
+2. **Interact with Slicers :** Use slicers to filter data based on age groups and churn status.